United Way of New York City

 • Karyn L. Twaronite, Ernst & Young LLP

-The board includes senior leaders from major financial, legal, and corporate institutions, reflecting UWNYC's role as a connector between the private sector and community organizations.
+The board includes senior leaders from major financial, legal, and corporate institutions, reflecting UWNYC's role as a connector between the private sector and community organisations.

 Application Process & Timeline